GoogleCloudPlatform/datacatalog-tag-engine/docs/manual_deployment.md

    A couple of notes:

    - Set the variable `OAUTH_CLIENT_CREDENTIALS` to the name of your OAuth client secret file (e.g. `te_client_secret.json`).
-If you are not deploying the UI, you don't need to set `OAUTH_CLIENT_CREDENTIALS`.
+If you don't plan to run the Tag Engine UI, you don't need to set `OAUTH_CLIENT_CREDENTIALS`.

    - The variable `ENABLE_AUTH` is a boolean.
 When set to `True`, Tag Engine verifies that the end user is authorized to use `TAG_CREATOR_SA` prior to processing their tag requests.
 This is the recommended value.

    - The `tagengine.ini` file also has two additional variables, `INJECTOR_QUEUE` and `WORK_QUEUE`.
-These determine the names of the cloud tasks queues.
+Those determine the names of the cloud tasks queues.
 You do not need to change them.
 The queues are created in step 6 of this setup.

 5. Enable the required Google Cloud APIs: